Jamestown Island

 Jamestown Island is a 1561 acre island in the James River in Virginia, part of James City County.
 It is located off Glasshouse Point, to which it is connected via a causeway to the Colonial Parkway.
 Much of the island is wetland, including both swamp and marsh.

 History

 Prior to English settlement, the nearby area was home to the Paspahegh people, or Virginia Algonquians.
-In May 1607, the island (then a peninsula) became site of James Fort, the first permanent English settlement in the Americas.
+In May 1607, the island (then a peninsula) became the site of James Fort, the first permanent English settlement in the Americas.
 The chief of the Powatan at that time, also named Powhatan, was father of Pocahontas.

 After Powhatan's death in 1618, hostilities with colonists escalated under his brother, Opechancanough.

 His large-scale attacks in 1622 and 1644 met strong reprisals by the English, resulting in the near elimination of both the settlement and the tribe.
-After Bacon's rebellion in 1677, Jamestown lasted until 1699, when it was abandoned in favor of a new site at Williamsburg.
+After Bacon's Rebellion in 1677, Jamestown lasted until 1699, when it was abandoned in favor of a new site at Williamsburg.